yyunikov/yunikov.com/README.md

 # yyunikov.github.io
 Personal website with blog containing the short description of me as a developer and my blog posts.
-Website is built using Polymer framework, Grunt, Jekyll and Github Pages.
+Website is built using `Polymer` framework, `Grunt`, `Jekyll` and `Github Pages`.

 # Branches
 **dev** - contains the source files for the website